networknt/light-doc/content/en/deployment/kubernetes.md

 ### Deployment

-To deploy the service to a Kubernetes cluster, we need to create a deployment.yaml file with a following content.
+To deploy the service to a Kubernetes cluster, we need to create a deployment.yaml file with the following content:

 ```
 apiVersion: apps/v1